-Pick what works for relaxation for your girlfriend group.
+Pick what works for relaxation for your girls getaway group.
 Glade Spring Spa is an outdoor and indoor sanctuary featuring creeks, hot mineral baths and firepit areas, along with a private women’s garden that includes a hot mineral bath, sauna, treatment deck and lounges.
 On-site, play golf at one of two courses, swim, hike, bike, run fish or ride horses.
 (During winter, enjoy cross-country skiing, snowshoeing, ice skiing and tubing.)
 Pick from a variety of dining options, including home-cooked comfort foods at The Stovehouse or cocktails at Fifty-6 Degrees Lounge at Suncadia Lodge.

 Close by, Cle Elum and Roslyn are fun to bop around; there are fun art galleries and junk shops and they also boast a few good microbrew pubs and BBQ places.
 Head for breakfast at the Roslyn Cafe or listen to music and dance at the fun historic bar The Brick.

 Cost: Prices vary by season and weekday/weekend stays.
 Spa services include massages, facials, body treatments and more.